 Untitled (1982) Bob Bonies

-Bob Bonies (The Hague, 1937) studied at the Free Academy and the Royal Academy of Visual Arts in The Hague and Stockholm.
-He carried out assignments for the ministries of WVC and VROM, NS, PTT and various municipalities such as Amsterdam, The Hague and Rotterdam.
-He was a consultant for the government and various municipalities, as well as the Council for the Arts.
+Bob Bonies (The Hague, 1937) was educated at the Free Academy and the Royal Academy of Visual Arts in The Hague and Stockholm.
+He carried out assignments for, among others, the ministries of WVC and VROM, NS, PTT and various municipalities such as Amsterdam, The Hague and Rotterdam.
+He was an advisor to the State and various municipalities, as well as to the Arts Council.
 He was also director of the Free Academy in The Hague.
-Bonies was a member of the New Images League.
+Bonies was a member of the Liga Nieuwe Beelden.